-The bill amends existing laws regarding certified drug abuse treatment programs, specifically targeting the eligibility of offenders for participation in these programs.
-It establishes that offenders convicted of nonperson felonies are excluded from participating in certified drug abuse treatment programs.
-Additionally, the bill authorizes community correctional services officers to conduct criminal risk-need assessments for individuals committed to these programs.
-The amendments to K.S.A.
-21-6824 and K.S.A.
-2024 Supp.
-75-52,144 include provisions for the assessment and treatment of offenders, as well as the criteria for their placement in drug abuse treatment programs.
+The bill amends existing laws regarding certified drug abuse treatment programs, specifically targeting the eligibility of offenders.
+It excludes certain offenders convicted of nonperson felonies from participating in these programs.
+Additionally, it authorizes community correctional services officers to conduct criminal risk-need assessments for individuals committed to these treatment programs.
+The bill also outlines the criteria for offenders to be placed in drug abuse treatment programs, emphasizing the need for a thorough assessment and the court's determination that public safety will not be compromised by such placements.

 Statutes affected: As introduced: 21-6824, 75-52